blukii/Developers/README.md

 ### [blukii Hub](blukiiHub)

-The blukii Hub is a hardware for collecting sensorBeacon data.
-The blukiiHub collects the data and makes it available via REST Api.
+The blukii Hub is a hardware for collecting blukii Sensor Beacon or blukii Smart Beacon data.
+The blukii Hub collects the data and push the data to your server.